 In the United States, Enbridge added to its existing wind energy portfolio in November 2016 with the acquisition of the 249-MW Chapman Ranch Wind Project in Nueces County, Texas.
-With the addition of the 249-MW Chapman Ranch, which entered service in October 2017, Enbridge now owns six wind assets in the U.S.
+With the addition of Chapman Ranch, which entered service in October 2017, Enbridge now owns six wind assets in the U.S.

 Enbridge's wind energy portfolio—including projects either operating, planned or under construction—now totals 17 North American wind assets, one UK offshore wind facility, and two German offshore wind farms.

 Key facts about our wind power investments:

 - 20 - Number of wind farms in operation, planned or under construction.